-Near Lake Glenville, several vacation homes are now popular tourist destinations and have many multimillion-dollar homes around the lake.
-Lake Glenville also has fishing tournaments due to the rare fish species that live in it.
+Near Lake Glenville, several vacation homes are now popular tourist destinations, and have many multimillion-dollar homes around the lake.
+Lake Glenville also has fishing tournaments due to the rare fish species in it.

 Mortimer had around 800 people living there before the town flooded in 1940 and was quickly abandoned.
-Today, you can still see several foundations of buildings and machinery from the mill as well.
+Today, you can still see several foundations of buildings and machinery from the mill.

 Before the flooding of 1940, a fire destroyed the town in 1916.
 The fire burned from Grandfather Mountain to Wilson Creek and was immediately followed by inundation considered the worst in Caldwell County history.

 This town used to have numerous houses, a church, a school, railroads, a large hotel, and even a motion-picture facility.
-It was so prestigious and admirable that the former United States president, Theodore Roosevelt, went to visit the town in 1906 and stayed at Mortimer’s Laurel Inn.
+It was so prestigious and admirable that the former United States president, Theodore Roosevelt, visited the town in 1906 and stayed at Mortimer’s Laurel Inn.

 Today, only about 16 families live along the stream, and the remaining mountain area is considered public land by the United States Forest Service.